 How does it sound?

 This magnificent bird is known for its distinctive call, which is a series of high-pitched, piercing whistles.
 The call is often described as a repeated, ascending “whi-whi-whi-whi-wheeeer”, with the last note being longer and more pronounced.
-The vocalisations serve various purposes, including territorial displays, communication between mates, and signaling alarm or aggression.
-The melodious yet powerful sounds of the Beaudouin’s Snake Eagle add to the allure and mystique of this remarkable raptor.
+The vocalisations serve various purposes, including territorial displays, communication between mates, and signalling alarm or aggression.
+The melodic yet powerful sounds of Beaudouin’s Snake Eagle add to the allure and mystique of this remarkable raptor.
+Source Wikipedia